Tutorial: Building a Summarization System with a Large Language Model

 Now it's time to see how your pipeline is doing.
 Let's run a search with it.

-1. In the navigation, click Search.
+1. In the navigation, click Playground.

 2. Make sure the summarization pipeline is selected.